GoogleCloudPlatform/vertex-pipelines-end-to-end-samples/cloudbuild/README.md

 ### Which project should I use for Cloud Build?

 It is recommended to use a separate `admin` project, so that your dev/test/prod projects are treated identically.
-Alternatively, you could use the `prod` project.

 ### Connecting your repository to Google Cloud Build